- “I can’t trill my R’s”.

 Exercise 1: Discovering your mouth (2-3 minutes)

-This is a very simple exercise that speech therapists use with children who have problems to roll their R’s.
+This is a very simple exercise that speech therapists use with children who have problems rolling their R’s.
 It works with adults as well.

 Maybe you think this is a stupid exercise but one of the things that make it difficult to pronounce the R is that we aren’t aware of what happens in our mouth, and that’s exactly what we’re going to do with this exercise.

 Give it a try.